TheRobotStudio/SO-ARM100/README.md

     <p>Build Your Own SO-101 Robot!</p>
 </h2>

 The SO‑101 is the next‑generation version of the SO‑100 robot arm, originally designed by the [RobotStudio](https://www.therobotstudio.com) in collaboration with [Hugging Face](https://huggingface.co/lerobot).
-It has improved wiring, is easier to assembly and uses updated motors for the leader arm.
+It has improved wiring, is easier to assembly (no gear removal) and uses updated motors for the leader arm.

 These arms are designed to work seamlessly with the open‑source 🤗 LeRobot library.
 Join our community on [Discord](https://discord.gg/ggrqhPTsMe) to collaborate on both hardware and software, and help make end‑to‑end AI for robotics more accessible.